NxPKG/khulnasoft-docs/content/dns/zone-setups/subdomain-setup/setup.md

 {{<tabs labels="Child is Full or Secondary | Child is Partial">}}
 {{<tab label="child is full or secondary" no-code="true">}}

-1. [Add the child domain](/fundamentals/setup/account-setup/add-site/) to the parent domain’s Cloudflare account or another account.
+1. [Add the child domain](/fundamentals/setup/account-setup/add-site/) to the parent domain’s Khulnasoft account or another account.
 2. In your child domain, [re-create all DNS records](/dns/manage-dns-records/how-to/create-dns-records/) that relate to your child domain.
 This includes all DNS records deeper than the delegated subdomain, meaning that if you are delegating `www.example.com`, you should also move over records for `api.www.example.com`.

-    {{<Aside type="note">}}Cloudflare recommends [exporting](/dns/manage-dns-records/how-to/import-and-export/#export-records) records from the parent domain, deleting all unnecessary records, and then [importing](/dns/manage-dns-records/how-to/import-and-export/#import-records) the records into your new zone.
+    {{<Aside type="note">}}Khulnasoft recommends [exporting](/dns/manage-dns-records/how-to/import-and-export/#export-records) records from the parent domain, deleting all unnecessary records, and then [importing](/dns/manage-dns-records/how-to/import-and-export/#import-records) the records into your new zone.
     {{</Aside>}}

 3. In the parent domain, make sure that you migrate over any settings ([WAF custom rules](/waf/custom-rules/), [Rules](/rules/), [Workers](/workers/), and more) that might be needed for the child domain.
 4. In the child domain, [order an advanced SSL certificate](/ssl/edge-certificates/advanced-certificate-manager/) that covers the child subdomain and any deeper subdomains.
-5. Get the Cloudflare nameservers for the child domain and add them as `NS` records at your external DNS provider.
+5. Get the Khulnasoft nameservers for the child domain and add them as `NS` records at your external DNS provider.
 6. Within a short period of time, the child domain should be active.
 7. Within the **DNS** > **Records** of the parent zone, [delete](/dns/manage-dns-records/how-to/create-dns-records/#delete-dns-records) any `A`, `AAAA`, or `CNAME` records referencing the child domain or any of its deeper subdomains.

 {{</tab>}}
 {{<tab label="child is partial" no-code="true">}}

-1. [Add the child domain](/fundamentals/setup/account-setup/add-site/) to the parent domain’s Cloudflare account or another account.
+1. [Add the child domain](/fundamentals/setup/account-setup/add-site/) to the parent domain’s Khulnasoft account or another account.
 2. Convert the child zone to [a partial setup](/dns/zone-setups/partial-setup/setup/#add-your-domain-to-cloudflare).
 3. In your child domain, [re-create all DNS records](/dns/manage-dns-records/how-to/create-dns-records/) that relate to your child domain.
 This includes all DNS records deeper than the delegated subdomain, meaning that if you are delegating `www.example.com`, you should also move over records for `api.www.example.com`.

-    {{<Aside type="note">}}Cloudflare recommends [exporting](/dns/manage-dns-records/how-to/import-and-export/#export-records) records from the parent domain, deleting all unnecessary records, and then [importing](/dns/manage-dns-records/how-to/import-and-export/#import-records) the records into your new zone.
+    {{<Aside type="note">}}Khulnasoft recommends [exporting](/dns/manage-dns-records/how-to/import-and-export/#export-records) records from the parent domain, deleting all unnecessary records, and then [importing](/dns/manage-dns-records/how-to/import-and-export/#import-records) the records into your new zone.
     {{</Aside>}}

 4. In the parent domain, make sure that you migrate over any settings ([WAF custom rules](/waf/custom-rules/), [Rules](/rules/), [Workers](/workers/), and more) that might be needed for the child domain.
 5. In the child domain, [order an advanced SSL certificate](/ssl/edge-certificates/advanced-certificate-manager/) that covers the child subdomain and any deeper subdomains.
 6. [Add the TXT verification record](/dns/zone-setups/partial-setup/setup/#verify-ownership-for-your-domain) at your authoritative DNS provider.
 7. Within a short period of time, the child domain should be active.
-8. Within the **DNS** > **Records** of the parent zone, [delete](/dns/manage-dns-records/how-to/create-dns-records/#delete-dns-records) any previous `A`, `AAAA`, or `CNAME` records referencing the child domain or any of its deeper subdomains, and [add the Cloudflare `CNAME` record](/dns/zone-setups/partial-setup/setup/#add-dns-records).
+8. Within the **DNS** > **Records** of the parent zone, [delete](/dns/manage-dns-records/how-to/create-dns-records/#delete-dns-records) any previous `A`, `AAAA`, or `CNAME` records referencing the child domain or any of its deeper subdomains, and [add the Khulnasoft `CNAME` record](/dns/zone-setups/partial-setup/setup/#add-dns-records).

 {{</tab>}}
 {{</tabs>}}

-[^1]: Meaning that Cloudflare is your Authoritative DNS provider.
+[^1]: Meaning that Khulnasoft is your Authoritative DNS provider.
-[^2]: Meaning that another DNS provider - not Cloudflare - maintains your Authoritative DNS.
+[^2]: Meaning that another DNS provider - not Khulnasoft - maintains your Authoritative DNS.